1936 Auckland Rugby League season: Senior grade registrations and transfers

 On May 6 the following registrations were approved:- E.A.
 Jones (Grey Lynn), J. Greenwood (Ponsonby), K Fletcher (Mount Eden), to Richmond; R. Farrington (Eden Terrace) to Ponsonby; H.A.
 McCarthy (Ponsonby) and W.N.
 Paine, subject to clearance from Pirates, West Coast, to City; G.L.
 Breed (Otahuhu, to Marist Old Boys.
 Clearances:- John Anderson (Marist) from West Coast; H.R.
 Hadley (Richmond), from NSW; R.O.
 Jones (Ponsonby), from Wellington; Jack Whye (Manukau), from Otahuhu, subject to registration.
-Reinstatement:- J. Rutherford (Onehunga) to Manukau, subject to transfer from City.
+Reinstatement:- John Rutherford (Onehunga) to Manukau, subject to transfer from City.
 Transfers:- H.R.
 Smith, Point Chevalier to Richmond; R. Philp, Otahuhu to Manukau; A.C.
 Greenwood, Otahuhu to Devonport.

 On May 12 J.T.
 Silva was granted a transfer from Ellerslie to the Green Lane senior B team.
 The transfer of J. Kelly from Otahuhu to Green Lane was referred to the senior board while the transfer of E.J.
 Ginders from Green Lane to Newton was referred back to the board, as Ginders was not considered to come under the rule as applying to junior players.

 On May 20 F. Flavell was granted a transfer from Waiuku senior B to Newton Rangers.
-The transfers of Wm.
-Tittleton from Taupiri to Richmond, and J.F.
+The transfers of William Tittleton (brother of Wally Tittleton and George Tittleton) from Taupiri to Richmond, and J.F.
 Wilton from Newton Rangers to Huntly were referred to the New Zealand Council.

-The following players were granted transfers on May 27:- Reg Johnson (City to Manukau), D. Tuck (Newton to City), C. Spiro (Mount Albert to City), R. Smith (Devonport to Newton), and T. Pawson (Taupiri to Mt Albert – subject to appeal).
+The following players were granted transfers on May 27:- Reg Johnson (City to Manukau), D. Tuck (Newton to City), C. Spiro (Mount Albert to City), Richard (Dick) Smith (Devonport to Newton), and T. Pawson (Taupiri to Mt Albert – subject to appeal).
 H.N.
 Halliwell and Mervyn Lyon were registered to Mount Albert.
 N. Pell and C. Bright of Newton were regraded to the Waiuku Senior B team.

 A.C.
 Miller of Grey Lynn registered with the Mount Albert senior reserves on June 3.
 J.A.
 Mackinnon of Grey Lynn registered with Newton, F. McR.
-Murray of Zingari-Richmond RU club in Dunedin registered, as did P. Mahima who was transferring from Waiuku to Manukau.
+Murray of Zingari-Richmond RU club in Dunedin registered, as did Peter Mahima who was transferring from Waiuku to Manukau.
 James J. Shepherd applied for reinstatement after playing for the Hutt RU club in Wellington.
 He was seeking a clearance from his former City Rovers club to join Richmond.

 On June 10 the following transfer was approved: R. Keesing from Ponsonby to Green Lane senior B. Clearances were granted for Carl von Lubbe from West Coast to Auckland; T. Pawson from South Auckland to Auckland; and C.W.
 Haydon from Wellington to Auckland.
 The following were registered: W.E.
 Robinson with Marist; A.W.
 Carter and J.H.
 Steele to Ponsonby.
 R.S.
 Pyke was regraded from City reserves to Papakura senior B.